dannysu/hakyll-blog/posts/2015-10-11-list-in-list-in-list.markdown

 readability.

-# Disable Touch on Top ListView
+# Disable Touch on the Top ListView

 Once you've got all the hierarchy sorted out, one of the issues you'll run into is when you scroll the green ListViews up and down, the red ListView also wants